James Moriarty (bishop): Auxiliary Bishop of Dublin

-Moriarty was appointed auxiliary bishop of Dublin and titular bishop of Bononia by Pope John Paul II on 26 June 1991.
+Moriarty was appointed auxiliary bishop of Dublin and titular bishop of Bononia in Bulgaria by Pope John Paul II on 26 June 1991.
 He was consecrated on 22 September by the Archbishop of Dublin, Desmond Connell, in St Andrew's Church, Westland Row, Dublin.
 He was given responsibility for the deaneries of Fingal South East, Fingal South West and Howth.

 Bishop of Kildare and Leighlin

 Moriarty was appointed Bishop-elect of Kildare and Leighlin by Pope John Paul II on 4 June 2002, and was installed on 31 August in the Cathedral of the Assumption, Carlow.

 During his episcopate, in response to a consultation process on pastoral priorities for the diocese, he introduced the "Reach Out" initiative, in which parishioners in all churches in the diocese were invited during Advent to bring home a candle and an envelope containing an explanatory leaflet and a table prayer card.
 He also chaired the Commission for Worship, Pastoral Renewal and Faith Development of the Irish Catholic Bishops' Conference.